blaix/python_testing_examples/README.md

-An example of stubbing and mocking in python using flexmock, with explanations of when and why to use each.
+An example of stubbing and mocking in python using [flexmock][1], with explanations of when and why to use each.

 Start with `stubs.py` and then read `mocks.py`.